tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the clear command.
-2. AddresBook clears all entries from the address book.
+2. NUSCoursemates clears all entries from the address book.

     Use case ends.

 **Extensions**

 * 1a.
 The given command is invalid.
     * 1a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

        Use case ends.